kamukwa/photography-website/README.md

   - Replace image files in the `images/` directory
   - Edit the HTML and CSS files to update captions or styles

+* To deploy on GitHub Pages:
+  - Push the repository to your GitHub account
+  - Go to the repo’s **Settings > Pages**, and select the branch (e.g., `main`) and root
+  - Your site will be live at:
+    👉 **https://kamukwa.github.io/photography-website/** (add once deployed)git add

 ## Known Bugs
 There are currently no known bugs.
 If you run into any issues with layout or display, feel free to reach out.